solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 these extensions
 ([metadata pointer and token metadata](https://solana.com/developers/guides/token-extensions/metadata-pointer)) allow you to put any desired metadata natively on-chain.
-All within a customizable key-value data store directly on the token's mint account.
-Reducing costs and complexity.
+All within a customizable key-value data store directly on the token's mint account, reducing costs and complexity.

 These can be especially great for